How To File LLC Taxes In Wisconsin? (Simple Guide)

 To meet tax obligations, the LLC is required to file a 1065 Partnership Return and furnish LLC owners with a Schedule K-1.

-These K-1 forms delineate each owner's proportionate share of profits, and this income "passes through" to the individual owners.
+These K-1 forms show each owner's share of profits, and that income passes through to the individual owners.

 Subsequently, each owner is responsible for paying the associated income taxes on their personal income tax return (Form 1040).